Skip to main content

 Updated over a week ago

-For the general description of Mapsly's routing capabilities, see the Routing overview page on our website.
+For a general description of Mapsly's routing capabilities, please take a look at the Routing overview page on our website.

-Use Mapsly’s web and mobile apps to build optimal routes via multiple locations, with live and historic traffic data taken into account.
+Use Mapsly’s web and mobile apps to build optimal routes via multiple locations, with live and historical traffic data taken into account.

 • plan large routes: up to 500 waypoints (or more, for an additional fee), optimized or non-optimized, on Pro and Enterprise plans, and 100 non-optimized / 25 optimized on Essential;